eshwen/SVJ_production/README.md

 This repository contains code for generating samples containing semi-visible jets.
 The generation is currently done in Pythia, and will likely be ported to MadGraph in the future.

 Sample generation can be run on a batch system (currently Zurich, Imperial College London, Bristol and lxplus are supported).
 To submit sample generation to batch, run

 ```bash
 ./run_bunch_batch.sh  WORKING_DIRECTORY(relative to cwd)  NUMBER_OF_EVENTS  NUMBER_OF_SEEDS  NUMBER_OF_THREADS(to not execute cmsRun leave empty)  EMAIL_ADDRESS
 ```

-The argument `EMAIL_ADDRESS` is optional.
 The default values for the important parameters (alpha\_D, r\_inv and m\_Z') are specified in run\_bunch\_batch.sh with underscores replacing decimals (i.e., 0\_1 = 0.1).
 Once the jobs have finished, run

 ```bash
 ./hadd_miniAODs.sh